brianhouse/art_and_code/README.md

     55  Crit
     Explain crit format

+    18 students is 6 groups of 3
+    17 students is 5 groups of 3 one group of 2
     16 students is 4 groups of 4, in tables

     discuss each person for "5" minutes, 40 minutes total